 Finally, ask God for wisdom.
 Maybe you were miserable in your previous job, and this unexpected loss will open the way to a job you enjoy more.
 Perhaps the Lord will redirect you to change career fields.
 Possibly you’ll want or need to go back to school for more training or to learn new skills for the marketplace.
 Let God lead you, and don’t limit Him.

 Disappointments can lead to more serious issues, such as bitterness, anger, unbelief, depression, or fear.
 Be prepared to deal with these emotions in Biblical ways.
 Such preparation might include studying a topic (fear, for example), confessing a sin (bitterness), or learning how to cope (depression).
 Other preparation might be enlisting the help of an accountability partner or being honest and transparent with your small group.

 Depression is a reaction to disappointment that I am very familiar with.
 I’ve had some serious disappointments in my life and have often, although not always, struggled with depression as a result.
 I’ve had several episodes of depression that were serious, and most were the result of deep disappointments.
 However, I have learned to cope with my depression over the years.
-I’m preparing to share how I’ve learned to cope with that depression in a new book being published soon.
-If you want more information about the book, Rising Above the Fog: A Christian’s Guide to Habits for Healing Depression, please let me know by clicking the link for the book.
+I’ve written a book to share how I’ve learned to cope with that depression in a faith-filled manner.
+It is available on Amazon if you are interested: Rising Above the Fog: A Christian’s Guide to Habits for Healing Depression.

 Finally, choose grace, mercy, and forgiveness towards those who disappoint you.
 Although this post is mostly about disappointments that happen to you, often outside of your control, don’t forget the human element involved.
 People, like you and I, need grace.
 Without grace, we descend into retribution and revenge.
 God’s grace is freely available to us; we need to freely share it with others.